Depression Triggers: Things to Avoid When Suffering from Depression

 One way you can do this is to write down your triggers and then set yourself targets or goals.
 Talking to a friend or family member about what you are trying to avoid may also help.
 For example, if you are trying to avoid going to a certain part of town, letting your friends know so that they can go there for you if needed, can be incredibly useful.

 Depression can be overcome.
 You just need to learn the tools to help you get through it.
-Our team is here to help you do just that.
+The team at Novum Psychiatry is here to help you do just that.
+If you are struggling with depression, contact us for a confidential evaluation today.